skirino/slides/slides/raft_fleet/slides.md

 ### Related works (2)

 - Basho's [riak_ensemble](https://github.com/basho/riak_ensemble)
-    - built for similar goal (CAS for Riak)
+    - built for similar goal (CAS in Riak)
     - (an improved variant of) Paxos consensus algorithm
     - specialized to key-value operations
     - basically a part of Riak, not a standalone lib